prerna3145/prerna3145/README.md

 I'm a dedicated computer science student currently in my senior year, deeply exploring the world of technology and software development.
 From a young age, I've been drawn to computers and the endless possibilities they offer to shape the future.
 I am also a proud participant of the **WE Program by TalentSprint**, supported by Google.

-### 💻 Tech Enthusiast

-My enthusiasm for technology extends beyond the classroom.
-I'm always eager to learn about emerging technologies and build impactful solutions.
-My interests span across **web development, machine learning, backend systems, and data-driven applications**, and I enjoy taking on challenges that blend innovation with real-world use cases.

-### 📚 DSA Practitioner

-I strongly believe that a solid foundation in **Data Structures and Algorithms** is key to becoming a proficient software engineer.
-I regularly practice problem-solving, participate in coding contests, and work on algorithmic challenges to sharpen my analytical skills.

 ---

 ## 🛠️ Tech Stack (Industry-Relevant)